volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+October 21th

+- work on install script - a special service is used for rpi1

+October 20th

+- properly stop chroot system with RPI 1

 October 18th